-If you wish to start the annulment process, the first step is to contact our specialist annulment solicitors.
-All you'll need to do is provide some details about your marriage and the circumstances surrounding it, and our solicitors will ask a few essential questions to establish whether or not you may qualify for an annulment.
+If you wish to start the annulment process, the first step is to contact our specialist annulment lawyer.
+All you'll need to do is provide some details about your marriage and the circumstances surrounding it, and our lawyers will ask a few essential questions to establish whether or not you may qualify for an annulment.

 If both parties agree to the annulment, this means it is 'uncontested, making the process relatively straightforward as long as you meet the necessary criteria.

-In any case, rest assured that Slater and Gordon's family solicitors are here to handle your annulment with sensitivity and discretion.
+In any case, rest assured that Slater and Gordon's marriage annulment lawyers are here to handle your annulment with sensitivity and discretion.